Skip to main content

 You can drink alcohol on a GLP-1, but most patients find they want it less and tolerate less.
 The dampened dopamine spike that quiets food noise also quiets the alcohol kick.
 If you choose to drink, expect a faster sense of "I am done."

 The mood data is mixed.
 Most patients feel more even and clearheaded as glucose stabilizes.
-A subset reports low mood, low motivation, or anhedonia, especially at higher doses.
+A subset reports low mood, low motivation, or anhedonia, particularly at higher doses.
 We screen with a brief questionnaire (PHQ-9) before starting and at regular check-ins.

 Yes, GLP-1 medications can help women with polycystic ovary syndrome (PCOS), a hormonal condition that often involves insulin resistance and irregular cycles.
 By improving insulin sensitivity and supporting weight loss, GLP-1s often restore more regular periods and reduce androgen-driven symptoms.
 We coordinate with your gynecologist when needed.